balogunadebola/SupportAgent/README.md

 <full order details>
 ```

-Legacy files without `Status` or `Created At` default to `Status: Open/Pending` and the timestamp inferred from file metadata.
+Legacy files lacking `Status` or `Created At` default to `Status: Open/Pending` and infer timestamps from file metadata.